G7 pledges to tackle steel glut; doubts over impact

 "China knows it needs to slash capacity, but it will take time," Miura said, predicting trade actions and price competition worldwide to continue.

-EU lawmakers rejected this month any loosening of trade defenses against China, whose eligibility for market economy status is being debated by the European Union.
+EU lawmakers rejected this month any loosening of trade defences against China, whose eligibility for market economy status is being debated by the European Union.

 Meanwhile, the United States slapped Chinese steelmakers with import duties of 522 percent on cold-rolled flat steel used for car body panels and construction.